malykdim/thestonemagic/README.md

   * Social links

 ## Private part (available for registered users)
- * The registration and login page is meant for authors only.
+ * The registration/login pages are meant for authors only.
- * After successful authentication, an internal gallery update page is accessed.
+ * After successful authentication, an internal gallery update panel is accessed.

 ### Functionality
  * New panneaux can be added to the gallery.
- * Mosaic panneaux can be removed from the gallery.
+ * Mosaic panneaux can be edited or removed from the gallery.

 ### Technical information
  * HTML5, Sass, JavaScript, React